MerginMaps/docs/src/howto/project/selective_sync/index.md

 ## Get started

-Projects with file `mergin-config.json` are set to use selective synchronization.
+Projects with file `mergin-config.json` are set to use selective synchronisation.
 You can either create the file on your own and copy content from previous section to it or download prepared file and add it to your project.

 You can find `mergin-config.json` file [here](./mergin-config.json) and add it to your project via [Mergin website](https://public.cloudmergin.com/).